3slab/VdmLibraryHttpTransportBundle/README.md

-# Source HTTP Pull
+# VdmLibrary messenger HTTP transport

-This source can collect data from an HTTP API.
+This symfony messenger extension provides a transport to pull data from a HTTP source.

 ## Installation